Jama-analyst/Business-Insight-360/README.md

   - Timeline and Milestones: Review the project schedule and key milestones.
   - Questions and Discussions: Address any questions or concerns.

-- [ ] Tony discussed about the features list and said that he has a cable of questions
+- [ ] Tony starts with the Features List and states that he has a cable of questions.

  - **Report Features**